The Box Office is suspended pending Gov. Raimondo's decision on our proposed Safety & Social Distancing Plan.

 Date: Wednesday, September 4, 2019

-Newport Polo is pleased to announce that registration is now open for teams to enter two USPA Arena Polo Tournaments to be held in October and November at its outdoor arena & training facility in Newport County, Rhode Island.
+In additional to its annual Club Arena Polo Tournaments, Newport Polo is pleased to open registration for teams from across the US and Northeast to enter two USPA Arena Polo Tournaments to be held in October and November at its outdoor arena & training facility in Newport County, Rhode Island.

 “We look forward to drawing the best competitors in the US for the National Sherman Memorial, as well as a strong regional turnout for the Northeast Women's Arena Challenge, and we are thrilled to add these exciting highlights to the Northeast polo season,” adds Leighton S. Jordan, USPA Northeastern Circuit Governor.